The 2018-2019 academic year Lakehead Engineering Competition (LEC2018) will take place November 10th, 2018.

-The Engineering Students Society of Lakehead University (ESS) holds the Lakehead Engineering Competition (LEC) in January of each academic year.
+The Engineering Students Society of Lakehead University (ESS) holds the Annaul Lakehead Engineering Competition (LEC) in November of each academic year.
 This competition is an opportunity for undergraduate engineering students to showcase their talents and technical ability through practical challenges, and demonstrate engineering communication skills through presentations.
 This competition provides a challenging and rewarding experience to students, broadens their horizons to the different types of challenges faced in real-world engineering, and develops interest in continuing their successes in our senior-level competition teams.
 Contestants will gain valuable skills and perspective from the competition which they will carry into tomorrow’s workforce.

 their choosing, related to both design and communication skills.
 As with previous years, the LEC will take place at Lakehead University’s Thunder Bay campus.